Terrence Boyle: Federal judicial service

 Boyle was nominated by President Ronald Reagan on April 4, 1984, to a seat on the United States District Court for the Eastern District of North Carolina vacated by Judge Franklin Taylor Dupree Jr. He was confirmed by the United States Senate on April 24, 1984, and received commission on May 3, 1984.
 He served as chief judge from 1997 to 2004.
 He served as chief judge once again from 2018 to 2021.
 Following the assumption of senior status by Ricardo Hinojosa, Boyle is the longest-serving federal district court judge in active service.

+On July 16, 2026, Boyle announced that he would be taking Senior Status.

 First Fourth Circuit nomination

-On October 22, 1991, Boyle was nominated by President George H. W. Bush to a newly-created seat on the United States Court of Appeals for the Fourth Circuit, but his nomination was not acted upon by the Senate, which was controlled by the Democrats.
+On October 22, 1991, Boyle was nominated by President George H. W. Bush to a newly created seat on the United States Court of Appeals for the Fourth Circuit, but his nomination was not acted upon by the Senate, which was controlled by the Democrats.
 His nomination was allowed to lapse at the end of Bush's presidency.